The BEST Lake Louise Restaurants to Try

 At the beautiful Lake Louise and feeling peckish?
-While it may seem like a small area in the Rockies, there are surprisingly a good number of Lake Louise restaurants to try (for being in the middle of the mountains, that is).
+While it may seem like a small area in the Rockies, there are surprisingly many Lake Louise restaurants to try (for being in the middle of the mountains, that is).

 Whether we’re freezing our butts off at Lake Louise in February or just getting off a fun hike in the area in July, we are almost always in the mood for some good Banff eats.
-Here are our favorite Lake Louise restaurants to enjoy.
+Here are our favorite restaurants in Lake Louise.

 - Price: $$-$$$